athomasliz/Notesaurus/docs/java/core.md

 ## Control Flow Statement
-1. *Control Flow Statement* break up the flow of execution by
+1. *Control Flow Statement* breaks up the flow of execution by
     - Decision making (*if*, *switch*)
     - Looping (*while*, *do/while*, *for*, *for-each*)
-    - Branching (*Nested loop*, *continue*, *break*)
+    - Branching (*Nested loop*, *continue*, *break*, *return*)
-1. Selectively execute particular segments of code.
+1. It allows selective execution for a particular segments of code.
 1. Target can be a single statement or block of statements.
 1. Using block is often preferred.

 ### *if* statement
-1. Only receive boolean expression.
+1. Java only accepts boolean expression, unlike other languages that accept 0 or 1.
-1. Trace the open and close braces of a block.
+1. Remember to trace the open and close braces of a block.

 #### Pattern matching (Java 14)
 1. Java 16 introduces **pattern matching** for if statement using `instanceof` operator.